galaxyproject/training-material/topics/galaxy-ui/tutorials/workflow-parameters/tutorial.md

 > ### {% icon tip %} Tip: You can use a single parameter multiple times
 >
-> * You can connect a parameter to multiple steps or to mulitple parameters within a step {: .tip}
+> * You can connect a parameter to multiple steps or to multiple parameters within a step {: .tip}

 # Create a text parameter from multiple parameters